-Islam is one of the three major world religions.
+Islam is one of the four major world religions.
 There are five essential "pillars" or duties in Islam: affirming that Allah is the only god and that Mohammed is his prophet, praying five times a day, giving alms generously, fasting during Ramadan (the ninth month of the Muslim year), and making a pilgrimage to Mecca.

 The Pattani way of life is based on survival.
 They are not benefiting from the development of large industries in their provinces.
 In fact, as these industries continue to expand, the Pattani are being pushed farther and farther out of the markets.
 Agriculturists are needed to teach the small-scale land owners how to get the most out of their land.

 The greatest need of the Pattani is for Jesus Christ.
 The Jesus film and the New Testament are available in the Melayu Pattani language; however, the Pattani remain marginally Christian.
 Prayer alone has the power to break down the walls that separate the Pattani Malay from the Truth.

 * Scripture Prayers for the Malay, Pattani in Thailand.

 * Ask the Lord of the harvest to send forth laborers to minister Life to the Pattani Malay.

 * Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on this people group.